-In future, all such requests for SHG information should be sent, in writing, directly to the Executive Manager Corporate Services, SHG, at the Castle, or by e-mail to: informationrequest@sainthelena.gov.sh.
-Requests should state that they are being made 'under the Code of Practice for Public Access to SHG Information.'
+In future, all such requests for SHG information should be sent, in writing, directly to the Executive Manager Corporate Services, SHG, at the Castle, or by e-mail to: information.request@sainthelena.gov.sh.
+Requests should state that they are being made information.'